gregsadetsky/minimalish-django-starter/README.md

 - pip / venv / requirements.txt - tried and true, it works, etc.
 - .env configuration files on developers' machines using `python-dotenv`
 - os-level env vars on production
-- dev/prod separation in the settings
+- TODO dev/prod separation in the settings
 - postgres via `psycopg2-binary`
-- postgres database url set via env var
+- postgres database url set via env var thanks to `dj-database-url`
-- custom user model (because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project))
+- TODO custom user model (because you only get [one chance](https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#changing-to-a-custom-user-model-mid-project))
 - use of `os.environ[]` rather than the softer `os.getenv()` which by design silently fails. if an env var can't be found, that's a problem that needs addressing
-- whitenoise
+- TODO whitenoise

 bonus round

-- configuration to deploy all of this to render.com - they are like heroku used to be i.e. good
+- configuration file to deploy all of this to render.com!! - they are like heroku used to be i.e. good

 ## what